HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>code_verifier</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
-        The code verifier corresponding to the PKCE code challenge included by the client in the authorization request, as per Section 4.5 of RFC 7636 and Section 7.2.2 of this guide.
+        The code verifier corresponding to the PKCE code challenge included by the client in the authorization request, as per Section 4.5 of RFC 7636 and <a href="general.html#proof-key-for-code-exchange-pkce">Section 7.2.2</a> of this guide.
       </td>
     </tr>
     <tr>
       <td><code>redirect_uri</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
         The client application's redirection URI.
-This parameter <strong>SHALL</strong> be present only if the <code>redirect_uri</code> parameter was included in the authorization request in Section 5.1, and their values <strong>SHALL</strong> be identical.
+This parameter <strong>SHALL</strong> be present only if the <code>redirect_uri</code> parameter was included in the authorization request in <a href="#authorization-request">Section 5.1.1</a>, and their values <strong>SHALL</strong> be identical.
       </td>
     </tr>
     <tr>